flame-engine/flame/doc/other_modules/oxygen/components.md

 ### AngleComponent

-The `AngleComponent` is as its name implies is a component that describe the angle of an entity.
-And it is registered to the world by default.
+The `AngleComponent` as its name implies is a component that describes the angle of an entity and it is registered to the world by default.
 The angle is in radians.

 This component is especially useful when you are using the `BaseSystem`.
-But can also be used for your own angle logic.
+But can also be used for your angle logic.

 Creating an angled entity using OxygenGame: